 Botany

-A tropical plant with about 300 species.
+Agave is a tropical plant with about 300 species.
 The leaves are fibrous, growing upward from the ground forming a massive rosette.
 Both sides of the leaves are smooth, with prickly edges and a thorny tips.
 The plant produces a flower stalk in about ten years, and dies after the fruit ripens.
-(Insert)
+The pineapple-shaped heart of the plant yields a sweet sticky juice, agave nectar.

 Distribution